 Issue: The reason for the transfer is missing and there is no indication of why the payroll appointment was incorrectly made at the time the charge was generated.
 The description should be expanded to include a description of the individual’s role on the project, the portion of salary being moved, and how the portion of the salary was determined.

-Acceptable explanation: Transfer 50% of the lab technician’s salary to Dr. X’s project.
+Acceptable explanation: During monthly reconciliation it was discovered 50% of the lab technician’s salary had not been moved to Dr. X’s NSF project.
 This individual performed experiments with mice and split his time equally between Dr. X’s NIH project and his NSF project.
 We have talked with the lab technician and Dr. X to ensure that more information about the projects is shared in the future, which will better ensure that no such errors will occur in the future.

 Questionable explanation: Move charge from department.